 You may vote in person by absentee ballot for the upcoming Statewide Even-year Elections.
 You may complete an absentee ballot application, receive your ballot and vote in person.
 In person absentee voting is available at the following locations:

-Property Tax, Elections & License Centers Department (All Carver County ballot styles available)
+Elections & Licensing Department (All Carver County ballot styles available)

 Government Administration Building